Eoin MacNeill: Academic

 He was a contributor to the Royal Irish Academy's Clare Island Survey, recording the Irish place names of the island.
 On 25 February 1911, he delivered the inaugural address on "Academic Education and Practical Politics" to the Legal and Economic Society of University College Dublin..
 His disagreements and disputes with Goddard Henry Orpen, particularly over the latter's book Ireland under the Normans, generated controversy.

 He was President of the Royal Society of Antiquaries of Ireland from 1937 to 1940 and President of the Royal Irish Academy from 1940 to 1943.

 Later life and death

-He retired from politics completely and became Chairman of the Irish Manuscripts Commission.
-In his later years he devoted his life to scholarship, he published a number of books on Irish history.
+He retired from politics completely and became Chair of the Irish Manuscripts Commission.
+In his later years he devoted his life to scholarship, he published several books on Irish history.
 MacNeill died in Dublin of natural causes, aged 78 in 1945.
+He is buried in Kilbarrack Cemetery.

 Legacy

 His grandson Michael McDowell served as Tánaiste, Minister for Justice, Equality and Law Reform, TD and a Senator.
 Another grandson, Myles Tierney, served as a member of Dublin County Council, where he was Fine Gael whip on the council.